Veda Pratama: Asia Talent Cup (2021–2023)

-Asia Road Racing Championship
+Asia Road Racing Championship (2023–2024)

 Veda participated in the Asia Production 250 class of the 2023 Asia Road Racing Championship, securing seven podiums and three wins, which put him third in the final standings.
 He also competed in the 2024 Asia Road Racing Championship, this time in the Supersport 600 class, where he clinched three podiums, including a best result of second place at his home round in Mandalika.

-Red Bull MotoGP Rookies Cup
+Red Bull Rookies Cup and JuniorGP (2024–2025)

 Veda was promoted to the Red Bull MotoGP Rookies Cup for 2024, after claiming the 2023 Asia Talent Cup title.
 He had a solid debut season in the series, securing multiple top-ten finishes and a third place at the Red Bull Ring, which placed him in eighth place in the final standings.
 Following his progress in the Rookies Cup, Veda remained in the series for a second season.
 He claimed six podiums in total, including three wins, and finished as runner-up in the final standings, despite missing two races at the Le Mans round.

-FIM JuniorGP World Championship

-In his final year before stepping up to the Moto3 World Championship, Veda competed with Astra Honda Racing Team in the 2025 FIM JuniorGP World Championship, with Zen Mitani as teammate.
+In 2025, Veda also competed in the FIM JuniorGP World Championship with the Astra Honda Racing Team, with Zen Mitani as teammate.

-Moto3 World Championship
+Moto3 World Championship (2026–)

-Honda Team Asia (2026)
+Honda Team Asia

 In October 2025, Honda Team Asia announced Veda would be making his Grand Prix debut in the 2026 Moto3 World Championship, alongside Zen Mitani.
+He placed third in Brazil 2026, becoming the first Indonesian to do so and getting the best result achieved by an Indonesian in a Grand Prix.